mssalvatore/tmpwatcher/README.md

     the risks.

 1. OWWatcher may not catch absolutely everything.
-Because of the way inotify and python inotify module work, there are a number of scenarios where a race condition could cause a world writable file to slip under the radar.
+Because of the way inotify and the python inotify module work, there are a number of scenarios where a race condition could cause a world writable file to slip under the radar.
+One example of such a race condition is when a new file is created and then deleted before OWWatcher can check its permissions.
+You can reduce the effects of this particular race condition by using strace to introduce a delay into the `mkdir` and `openat` system calls.
+It may be necessary to add other system calls to this list as well.

+    **Example**: `strace -e inject=mkdir,openat:delay_exit=100000 <COMMAND>`

 ## Installation